Mr. Clutch: Riley comes up big again, Braves win Game 3

 After a breakout year in 2021 that sparks chants of “MVP!
 MVP!
 MVP!” from Atlanta fans when he comes to the plate, Riley has carried his regular-season success right to the postseason.

+“You get into the postseason, and I feel like a lot of people want to change a little bit, trying to do a little extra, a little extra,” said Riley, who hit .303 with 33 homers and 107 RBIs in his first full year as a starter.
+“I just try to keep it as simple as possible.”

-Riley provided the only offense that would be needed on a night when the Braves pitchers did not allow a hit until the eighth inning.
+Riley provided the only offense that would be needed on a night when Ian Anderson and four relievers did not allow a hit until the eighth inning.

 With one out and two runners aboard, Riley yanked one down the third-base line for a double that sent Eddie Rosario scooting home.